Cahzello/Cahzello-Blog/README.md

 ## Cahzello Blog

-This is Cahzello Blog made with Laravel for author learning process
+This is Cahzello Blog made with Laravel

 ## Setup Process